Austin-T-Johnson/translator-app/README.md

 😀 A simple translation app built in React! 😀

- We are using Axios to call two different API's,
+  Utilizing Axios to call two different API's,
  - English to a Selected Language API
  - Google text to speech API